-- An expression R[] denotes the reference to the object referred by R, whereas an expression R denotes the object itself.
-The above assignment thus means that the qualified reference theForeman is assigned a reference to the generated instance of worker. - An assignment of the form mary->theForeman means that the state of the object referred by mary is enforced upon the state of the object referred by theForeman.
+- The symbol & means new. - The symbol is used for assignment of state. - An expression R[] denotes the reference to the object referred by R whereas an expression R denotes the object itself.
+The above assignment thus means that the qualified reference theForeman is assigned a reference to the generated instance of Worker.

+An assignment of the form mary theForeman means that the state of the object referred by mary is enforced upon the state of the object referred by the-Foreman.
 This form of assignment is called value assignment.
-If x and y are integer objects then x -> y means that the value of x is assigned to the objecty.
+In this chapter it will only be used for instances of simple patterns like Integer.
+If X and Y are Integer objects then X Y means that the value of X is assigned to the object Y.

-In this section, it was shown how the most common object-oriented constructs may be expressed in BETA.
+In this section, it was shown how the most common OO constructs may be expressed in BETA.
 In the following sections, examples of the more unique constructs will be given.